aviavinas/Arduino-NodeMcu-Wifi-Car-With-Gyro-Control/README.md

-# Arduino NodeMcu Wifi Car With Gyro Control
+# Smartphone Controlled Wifi Car With Gyro Control
  Make a Wifi Remote control car and control it using your Phone.
 It also supports Gyro control using your phone's Gyro Sensor.

 ## Getting Started